Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four true leaves — different from mini seedling leaves – it's time to transplant them.
-In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either in the hole or on top of the soil after it's planted.
-Don't apply more than recommended, as you could burn the plant and kill it instead of helping it along.
+When your plants have three or four true leaves — different from mini seedling leaves — transplant them.
+In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
+If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply fertilizer as directed.
+Only apply as much as recommended, as you could burn the plant and kill it instead of helping it along.

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
+Finish it all off with compost and mulch.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
 It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Nashville Briley Parkway Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Nashville Briley Parkway Garden Center, online, or on our mobile app.
 Let's get growing together.

 1584 Gallatin Pike North